Particular/docs.particular.net/nservicebus/messaging/routing-extensibility_content_core_[6,).partial.md

-The routing system can be extended by creating a custom `Feature` and enabling it in an NServiceBus endpoint.
+The routing system can be extended by accessing the APIs via the settings bag.
 Extending the routing with a custom data source makes sense in following scenarios:
  * When centralizing all routing information in a database
  * When dynamically calculating routes based on endpoint discovery protocol (similar of UDDI)
  * When using a convention based on massage naming